Last Updated on January 3, 2023 by Maryam Siddiqui

 Portugal is not known for being a rich country.
 In fact, it experienced many years of crisis and even famine since the 20th century.

 However, over the last years, thousands of foreigners with a lot of money have discovered they love Portugal.
-This little paradise in Southern Europe, so safe and so forgotten, has become in the last decade a playground for the world’s rich.
+This little paradise in Southern Europe, so safe and so forgotten, has become a playground for the world’s rich in the last decade.

 And what do they get out of it?
 They get to live in a beautiful place, with a pleasant climate, welcoming people, and tax benefits.
 Not to mention that Portugal is the 4th safest country in the world, and has a surprisingly low cost of living.